AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxImageEffectActions.rst

    `ofxImageEffect.h <https://github.com/ofxa/openfx/blob/master/include/ofxImageEffect.h>`_

-For generic actions, the ``handle`` passed to to main entry point will depend on the API being impemented, for all generic actions passed to an OFX Image Effect plug-in, it will nearly alway be an :cpp:class:`OfxImageEffectHandle`.
+For generic actions, the ``handle`` passed to to main entry point will depend on the API being implemented, for all generic actions passed to an OFX Image Effect plug-in, it will nearly always be an :cpp:class:`OfxImageEffectHandle`.

 Because interacts are a special case, they are dealt with in a separate